 [At top of page above date – ] Big North Sea Battle1 Queen Mary, Indefatigable, Invincible, and many other ships lost.

 Reveille at 4 o’clock.
 Paraded 5.15 for breakfast.
 Marched to station.
 Left 6.40.
 Beautiful country.
 Past Nottingham, Leicester, Sansbury†2, Oxford, Winchester and to Southampton.
-Arrived Southampton 1.15.
+Arrived Southampton 1.153.
 Weren’t in ship until 5.15.
 Shaved and washed in strange conditions.
-Went aboard “Karnak”3 at 5.15.
+Went aboard “Karnak”4 at 5.15.
 Received lifebelts.
 Saw two aeroplanes.

 Sailed for France

 I can’t find any Sansbury between Leicester and Oxford (or indeed anywhere), nor any location to match any possible interpretation of the shorthand, though it is comparatively clearly written.
 The troop train may have taken a circuitous route to avoid the timetabled traffic, but it must have passed through some station which ALL noted or remembered as something like Sansbury.
 Even Aylesbury, which is just about plausible on pre-Beeching railway lines, is simply not deducible from the shorthand outline.
 Wednesbury might be just about possible route-wise, though in that case Birmingham might well have been mentioned.
-A longer note on the mystery of Sansbury may be found here. ↩
+Many troop trains from the North to Southampton converged on Banbury, where the big Grimsbury muntions factory adjoined the railway station, and while neither of these names fits the shorthand, this was very probably ALL’s route.
+(DL)

 The Karnak, a French passenger ship, was operated by Messageries Maritimes, Marseille.
 She was torpedoed and sunk by German submarine U-32 in the Mediterranean on November 27th, 1916 about 70 miles SE of Valetta, Malta when en route from Marseilles and Malta to Saloniki. ↩